Volunteer Opportunities

 Youth Volunteers: High School Only (Ages 14-18)

-Blanchard Valley Health System - Bluffton Hospital – Swing Unit Volunteers: The Swing Unit at Bluffton Hospital serves as a stop between hospital and home so residents can get the continued care they need while recovering from an illness, injury or surgery.
-Volunteers in this role interact with patients, assisting with a variety of activities such as crafts, socializing, nail care (polishing), playing games, puzzles, and making milkshakes to serve, to name a few.
+Blanchard Valley Health System Bluffton Hospital Swing Unit Volunteers: The Swing Unit at Bluffton Hospital serves as a stop between hospital and home so residents can get the continued care they need while recovering from an illness, injury or surgery.
+Volunteers in this role interact with patients, assisting with a variety of activities such as crafts, socializing, nail care (polishing), playing games, puzzles and making milkshakes to serve, to name a few.
 If time allows, the volunteer may also perform an established list of duties in other departments of the hospital.
-Shifts available are: Weekdays 10am-11:30am, 1-3pm, 5-7pm.
-Weekends same as weekdays but also 3-5pm.
+Weekday shifts are 10am-11:30am, 1-3pm, 5-7pm; weekends are the same as weekdays but also 3-5pm.
 Contact Heather at hschalk@bvhealthsystem.org to learn more or sign up.

 FOCUS: Recovery and Wellness Community is looking for volunteers to help with its mission to provide a holistic community supporting purpose and wellness through recovery.
 Whatever your talents are and however you would like to contribute, FOCUS has a place for you.
 Volunteers must be 18 or older and can help with an array of programming provided by Adult Services, as well as annual events.
 Call 419-423-5071 or email amanda@focusrwc.org or cassie@focusrwc.org if you are interested in volunteering.
 Those interested can also fill out the volunteer application or use the QR code through FOCUS's Instagram, @focusrwc.